fasterthanlime/cs322/documents/design.md

 I've taken the file from Sebastien (er_sz.dia) as a base for er.dia.

 I've added the Conference entity which is part of the _All Star_ stats.
 All stars are game played by two teams formed of the top notch players of each conference (Western vs Eastern).
 RIP Tupak.

+First/last seasons and college has been dropped since they are denormalized values.